the-draupnir-project/draupnir-documentation/docs/contributing/planning.md

 Using Tasks as the fundamental unit of work means that they are always grounded in the implementation.
 And there is no estimation of task size required, they're all the same size.

+[^agility-experience]:
+    We did this in the past for our first nlnet grant, all planning was concrete and in terms of increments.
+And this cost us all agility.
+And and also made it harder to adapt for our stakeholders.